AlternativeFFFF/Alt-F4/submissions/moding-behind-the-scenes/modding-behind-the-scenes.md

 I did a test by simply assigning a selection tool a place result, and by some miracle, it just worked!
 The mod is 100% usable in multiplayer now, and it even works on the map view.
 There are still a few kinks here and there - for instance, shift+dragging assaults your ears with the ghost placement noise - but using a selection tool allowed me to completely eliminate the mod's GUI and make using the mod a lot more intuitive.
 I am constantly impressed at how much you can do with the Factorio engine, even when the engine did not intend for said thing to be possible.

+### Share your story!

+What you read above is only a handful of the stories I heard, and we will soon release another article with even more scary modding stories from other modders.
+If you're a modder with an interesting ~~hacking~~ workaround story, or anything to do with Factorio, then let us know!
+We would love to tell the world about it.
+And it's important to talk about such traumatic events, because keeping it all inside is never good.
+It back might slow down the growth of your factories.